AU-COBRA/ConCert/execution/README.md

 In [BoardroomVoting.v](../examples/boardroomVoting/BoardroomVoting.v) we verify functional correctness of a private boardroom voting contract based on [1] under some simplifying assumptions.
-In particular we do not verify anything about the zero-knowledge proofs required to make sure that everyone participates correctly in the smart contract.
-Instead we assume that everyone participates correctly and then show that the smart contract in this case computes the correct result (i.e. a public tally of the private votes).
+In particular, we do not verify anything about the zero-knowledge proofs required to make sure that everyone participates correctly in the smart contract.
+Instead, we assume that everyone participates correctly and then show that the smart contract in this case computes the correct result (i.e. a public tally of the private votes).
 The statement is the following: